mjbeswick/tacit-dom/docs/DOM_INTERNALS.md

 ## Integration with Signals

-The DOM system integrates tightly with Thorix's signal system:
+The DOM system integrates tightly with Tacit-DOM's signal system:

 1. **Automatic Subscription**: When a signal is used as a prop or child, the DOM automatically subscribes to changes
 2. **Signal Preservation**: Component instances preserve signal state across renders